Personalised medicine through open innovationStart Date 30/11/2017 End Date 30/11/2017

 The Innovative Medicines Initiative (IMI) has set an unprecedented partnership model for multi-stakeholder collaboration, redefining medicines R&D in the open innovation space.
 IMI projects explore new pathways to accelerate patient access to innovative and personalised therapies.
 With a very strong tie to personalised medicine, the IMI Strategic Research Agenda guides the programme operations for the period 2014-2024 by focusing on delivering ‘the right prevention and treatment for the right patient at the right time’.

-IMI has teamed up with the European Alliance for Personalised Medicines (EAPM) to showcase IMI projects that are working to accelerate the delivery of personalised treatments and cures.
-IMI is organising a session at the European Alliance for Personalised Medicine Congress which will take place in Belfast from 27 to 30 November 2017 under the theme ‘Personalising Your Health: A Global Imperative!’.
+IMI teamed up with the European Alliance for Personalised Medicines (EAPM) to showcase IMI projects that are working to accelerate the delivery of personalised treatments and cures.
+IMI organised a session at the European Alliance for Personalised Medicine Congress which took place in Belfast from 27 to 30 November 2017 under the theme ‘Personalising Your Health: A Global Imperative!’.

-The session, entitled ‘Personalised Medicine through Open Innovation’, will bring together representatives of IMI flagship projects driving public-private collaboration for personalised medicine.
+The IMI event took place on 30 November from 8:30 to 10:00 at the Belfast Waterfront.
+The session, entitled ‘Personalised Medicine through Open Innovation’, brought together representatives of IMI flagship projects driving public-private collaboration for personalised medicine.

 Peter Sterk, Professor at the Department of Respiratory Medicine in the Academic Medical Centre (AMC) of the University of Amsterdam | U-BIOPRED (Unbiased biomarkers for the prediction of respiratory disease outcomes) | U-BIOPRED is a project that worked to ensure better diagnosis and personalised treatment for each person suffering from severe asthma